Noisy Beeping Networks: Preliminaries

-All the protocols discussed in this work are randomized Monte-Carlo protocols, where the computation succeeds \emph{with high probability}, that is, with probability at least $1-o(n^{-1})$.
-The \emph{time} the protocol~$\pi$ takes, denoted by~$|\pi|$, is its \emph{round complexity}---the maximum number of slots until the protocol terminates (with high probability).
-We note that, in contrast to the above notion, some works define $|\pi|$ as the expected computation times, which significantly affects the lower and upper bounds they obtain.
+The beeping protocols discussed in this work are randomized Monte-Carlo protocols, where the computation succeeds \emph{with high probability}.
+That is, with a probability of at least $1-n^{-\Omega(1)}$, on any sequence of graphs $G_n$ as $n\to \infty$.
+To facilitate the discussion, we assume that the length of~$\pi$ (on a given~$G$) can only depend on~$G$; in particular, it is independent of the parties' randomness.
+Our results easily extend to the case where the length is a random variable.
+Note that, in contrast to the above notion, some works (e.g.,~\cite{CMT17,CD19le}) define $|\pi|$ as the expected computation time, which significantly affects the lower and upper bounds they obtain.
+Finally, bear in mind that any protocol designed to succeed with high probability in $BL_\eps$ for a specific~$\eps<1/2$, will also succeed with high probability in $BL_{\eps'}$ for any $0\le \eps' < \eps$.
+Further, recall that by repeating each transmission $m$ times and taking their majority, one can reduce $BL_\eps$ to $BL_{\eps'}$.
+When $\eps,\eps'$ are both constants, then $m=O(1)$, leading to the same asymptotical complexity.

-Finally, we say that a protocol~$\Pi$ (in some given communication and noise model) \emph{simulates}~$\pi$ (possibly defined over a different model), if after the completion of~$\Pi$, each node outputs the transcript it would have seen when running~$\pi$ assuming noiseless channels.
-The \emph{overhead} of the simulation (in rounds), is the ratio between the round complexity of~$\Pi$ and the round complexity of~$\pi$.
-We will (usually implicitly) focus mainly on the asymptotic overhead of coding schemes that convert (any) $\pi$ to a noise-resilient simulating protocol~$\Pi$.
-The overhead of a coding scheme is the limsup of the above ratio for a sequence of $\{\Pi_i\}_i$ simulating a sequence $\{\pi_i\}_i$ as $|\pi_i|$ tends to infinity with~$i$.
+\paragraph{Simulating Protocols.} We say that a protocol~$\Pi$ (in some given communication and noise model) \emph{simulates}~$\pi$ (possibly defined over a different model), if after the completion of~$\Pi$, each node outputs the transcript it would have seen when running~$\pi$ assuming noiseless channels.
+To be more exact, let $\pi(G,rand)$ be the instance of $\pi$ on $G$ where the parties get the randomness~$rand$.
+Then a simulation $\Pi(G,rand, rand')$ of~$\pi$ gives the parties the randomness $rand$ and $rand'$ and aims to have the parties output $\pi(G,rand)$ with high probability \emph{over the randomness~$rand'$}.

+In Section~\ref{sec:mp} we discuss a slightly different type of beeping algorithm, whose purpose is to simulate a CONGEST protocol over a beeping network.
+In fact, we require these simulation protocols to succeed with high probability with two complementary notions: (1) when $\pi$ is defined over any~$G$, and then $\Pi$ is required to succeed with probability~$1-n^{-\Omega(1)}$ as $n\to\infty$, where $n$ is the size of~$G$, and (2) when $\pi$ is an infinite family of increasing-length protocols that all are defined over \emph{the same network~$G$}.
+Then, $\Pi$ needs to succeed with probability~$1-|\pi|^{-\Omega(1)}$ as $|\pi|\to\infty$.
+Our simulations in Section~\ref{sec:mp} satisfy both these notions; the simulations in the rest of this paper adhere to notion~(1).

+The \emph{overhead} (in rounds) of simulating $\pi$ describes the increase in the round complexity of~$\Pi$ as a function of~$|\pi|$.
+When $|\Pi| = f |\pi| + g$ for some functions $f,g$, the term $f$ is the multiplicative overhead and $g$ is the additive overhead.
+We focus on reducing the multiplicative overhead.
+We write the overhead using asymptotic notations $O()$, $\Omega()$ etc., where the asymptotic behavior holds either when $n\to\infty$ (e.g., when the algorithm $\pi$ is fixed and $G$ changes), or when $|\pi|\to\infty$ (e.g., when $G$ is fixed and the protocol $\pi$ to be simulated changes).